Let's explore the least known product inside the CBD industry: CBD flower.

-Does CBD Hemp Flower Smell Like Weed?
+Does Hemp Smell Like Weed?

-Different hemp strains have different terpenes, and with different terpenes comes different smells.
-There are strains of cannabis that smell fruity, earthy, floral, and so on.
+Different hemp strains have different terpenes.
+And different terpenes ratios create different scents.
+There are cannabis hemp strains that smell fruity, earthy, floral, and so on.

 Is Hemp Flower Legal?

-Although a more in-depth test will reveal that the flower is indeed hemp, it’s best to save yourself the headache and be discreet as possible with your consumption.
+Although a more in-depth test will reveal that the flower is indeed legal hemp, it’s best to save yourself the headache and be discreet as possible with your consumption.

-What Are the Benefits of CBD Flower?
+What is the Potential of CBD Flower?

-High-CBD Hemp Flower vs. CBD Oil
+High-CBD Hemp Flower vs CBD Oil

 With hemp flower, you’re getting the full spectrum of THC, terpenes, and other cannabinoids that are found in hemp.
 Recent studies have shown that these different compounds tend to harmonize with CBD in what’s known as the entourage effect.